kevinolega/callcentertrainingtips/start.md

 My blog contains every lesson I’ve written.

-In terms of training I offer an intensive training package for a Php 1,500 and free self-study training through this blog.
+In terms of training I offer an intensive training package for a Php 2,500 and free self-study training through this blog.

-There are hundreds of hours worth of lessons and activities that you can read and learn from.
+This website is a library of hundreds of hours worth of lessons and activities that you can read and learn from.

 That being said, I only help people who have a strong commitment to succeed.